 The Museum of the Black House which is a very peculiar place dedicated to contemporary art and composed of 40 black houses.
 The entrance fee is 80 baht and is certainly highly recommended.

 The Wat Phra Kaew, a temple with a lot of history, since it is where the Emerald Buddha was originally located and is currently in the Bangkok Palace.

 How to get around in Chiang Rai?

 Due to the distance between the different attractions, I recommend renting a motorcycle, hiring a taxi driver or booking a tour that will take you to the points that interest you in the city.
 Half a day by car that covers 5 attractions costs around 1000 baht (30 USD) for 4 people, while a tuk tuk with capacity for 2 people can be negotiated for 600 baht (18 USD).

 Day tours to Chiang Rai cost from 25 USD to 100 USD depending on the tour operator and what is included.

 Entrance to the White Temple and the Black House Museum

 Another option to go to Chiang Rai from Chiang Mai is to rent a motorcycle.
 You can rent a motorcycle at any of the specialty shops or travel agencies in Chiang Mai.

-Between going by bus or minivan (van), our advice is to do it by bus, they are very comfortable and have a lot of daily frequency.
+- Between going by bus or minivan (van), my advice is to do it by bus, they are very comfortable and have a lot of daily frequency.

-If your idea is to come and go from Chiang Mai in one day, our advice is to take the first bus in the morning and return in the last one… you will have a few hours to get to know the city.
+- If your idea is to do a day trip, my advice is to take the first bus in the morning and return in the last one.